Get 12 months for the price of 10 when you sign up to Disney Plus

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-It's no secret that The Mandalorian is a huge hit for Disney+.
+It's no secret that The Mandalorian is a huge hit for Disney Plus.
 The Star Wars live-action series dethroned Stranger Things earlier in 2020 as the most watched show on streaming in the US.
 There are plenty of reasons for its success, including stunning visuals, an engaging plot, solid acting and obvious appeal for Star Wars fans.

 Baby Yoda is also surprisingly powerful for an infant in a floating bassinet, so we can probably all agree that The Child must be protected at all costs.
 Which, thankfully, Mando realises as well.